YuanchenBei/Mem-Gallery/README.md

 ---

 # 🌠 Mem-Gallery
 🌇 **Mem-Gallery** is a multimodal long-term conversational memory benchmark for MLLM agents.
-Mem-Gallery contains a new multimodal conversational dataset and a unified evaluation framework based on the open-source toolkit 💻 [MemEngine](https://github.com/nuster1128/MemEngine).
+Mem-Gallery contains a new multimodal conversational dataset and a unified evaluation framework.

 🔧 **TODO**